Darshan1510/CS5010-Image-manipulation-and-enhancement/README.md

 - `SimpleImageController`: The model has been updated from `ImageProcessor` to `ExtendedImageProcessor`.
 We also added the `getController` method.
 The controller, based on the provided arguments, will determine the approach for executing the operations.

+Read below for the documentation of previous version.

 # CS5010-Image-manipulation-and-enhancement